lesept777/Win_at_Wordle/README.md

 ## New version
 Use `CrWordle_final_better.py` which finds in less guesses.
 It chooses the next guess by computing the distance with the previous one and chooses the largest distance in the list of possible candidate words.

+At the cost of a dependency: install textdistance (*pip install textdistance*)